Wednesday, November 6 - Saturday, November 9, 2019 | Las Vegas, NV

 - Planet Hollywood Las Vegas Resort & Casino guarantees reservation by credit card.
 Credit cards will be charged for first night's guestroom and tax at the time of reservation.

 - Reservations may be cancelled without charge up to 72 hours prior to arrival.

-This live activity, Skin Problems and Diseases, with a beginning date of October 19, 2016, has been reviewed and is acceptable for up to 33 Prescribed credits by the American Academy of Family Physicians.
+This Live activity, Skin Conditions and Diseases, with a beginning date of November 6, 2019, has been reviewed and is acceptable for up to 28 Prescribed credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Academy of Family Physicians designates this live activity for a maximum of 33 AMA PRA Category 1 CreditsTM.
+The American Academy of Family Physicians designates this Live activity for a maximum of 28 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.